Updated: Jul 4, 2021

 While thousands attend the Enga Cultural show, visitors can also choose a more intimate experience at one of the mini-festivals that have been set up by communities in villages, offering a deeper connection with the people in the true place of origin of these cultures.

-In 2020. the Lagaip Sangai Agriculture and Cultural Festival, will take place on the 5th & 6th of August, in the west of Enga, celebrating traditional customs as well as the rich agriculture of area.
-And visitors can stay in a local village.
-Contact email@example.com Ph.
+The Lagaip Sangai Agriculture and Cultural Festival, usually takes place the week before the Enga Cultural Show.
+And celebrates traditional customs as well as the rich agriculture of area.
+Visitors can stay in a local village for a truly Engan experience.
+Contact firstname.lastname@example.org Ph.
 79232698

 The main event, the Enga Cultural Show takes place on the second weekend in August each year.
-7th – 9th August 2020 and you can find more information at www.engashow.com
+You can find more information at www.engashow.com

 5. TAKE ANDA MUSEUM & GALLERY